 “Everyday I make music with students!”
-Jessica Blood ’09, former member of the Shenandoah Chorus, Conservatory Choir and the Chamber Choir, is the music teacher and Chorus and Percussion Ensemble Director for Loudoun County Public Schools.
+Jessica Blood ’09, former member of the Shenandoah Chorus, Conservatory Choir and the Chamber Choir, is an elementary general music teacher and choral director in Frederick County (MD) Public Schools.

 Blood chose Shenandoah Conservatory for its reputation and intimate classroom size.
 She loved the small classes that allowed her to form relationships with her peers and professors, the education classes that gave her perspective as an educator and the ensembles that challenged her as a musician.
 Blood also loved that she had the opportunity to tour France with the Conservatory and Chamber Choirs.
 But most of all, she loved being completely immersed in music during her time at Shenandoah.